Skip to main content

 What industry leaders are saying about our program:

-“It’s the perception not just of Pixar, but also at the other studios, that something pretty remarkable is happening here.” -Ed Catmull, in a speech on BYU Campus in 2008
+“It’s the perception not just of Pixar, but also at the other studios, that something pretty remarkable is happening here.” -Ed Catmull, co-founder of Pixar and former President of Walt Disney Animation Studios, in a speech on BYU Campus

 Are you a recruiter for a film, game, or VFX company?
 Click here to learn more about how to recruit at BYU.